zenobio93/seat-docs/docs/developer_guides/development_tips.md

 - Prefix your settings with both an author and package eg: `warlof.teamspeak.address`.
 - Prefix redis records with both author and package eg: `warlof.teamspeak.channels`.
 - In your `composer.json` file, set the `type` to `seat-plugin`.
+- Avoid altering core tables, especially introducing relationship - this might break core migrations.
+Prefer to use observer if you need to maintain your data across core models.

 ## Model Observers